-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 The advisory said that U.S. citizens “should consider departing now using commercial or other privately available transportation options.”

-U.S. officials declined to offer more details about why the departure order was being made now, but relayed President Biden’s recent remarks that an invasion “could happen at any time.”
+U.S. officials declined to offer more details about why the departure order was being made now, but they relayed President Biden’s recent remarks that an invasion “could happen at any time.”

+The United States also has warned citizens in nearby Belarus — where Russia has positioned forces in recent days and plans to hold a major military exercise next month — to keep an eye on tensions in the region, avoid public demonstrations and “regularly reevaluate possible departure plans in the event of an emergency.”

 Canada

-Global Affairs Canada announced Tuesday that it would “temporarily withdraw” the children of embassy staff and family members accompanying them.
+Global Affairs Canada announced Tuesday that it would “temporarily withdraw” the children of embassy staffers and family members accompanying them.
 In a statement, it also cited “the ongoing Russian military buildup and destabilizing activities in and around Ukraine.”

 An adviser to the Ukrainian president’s chief of staff, Mykhailo Podolyak, told Canada’s Globe and Mail newspaper that the move to send diplomats’ families home was understandable.
-But he warned that it was having a negative effect on Ukraine’s morale.
+But he warned that it was undercutting Ukraine’s morale.

 “Overreacting to what the Russian Federation has been doing … is making Ukrainian society nervous,” Podolyak said in an interview in response to Canada’s announcement.